Astounding-GM-tools/astounding-cards/README.md

 ## Development

 This project is built with:
-- SvelteKit
+- SvelteKit (static adapter)
 - TypeScript
-- Drizzle ORM
+- IndexedDB for local storage
+- URL-based state sharing

 ### Current Status

 The application has been refactored to use "Card" terminology throughout instead of "Character", making it more flexible for different types of cards (characters, items, locations).
 All core functionality is working, including:
 - Card creation and editing
-- Image handling
+- Image handling (local storage)
 - Theme selection
 - Deck management
-- Sharing via URL
+- URL-based sharing

 ### Next Task: Create New Deck

 The next major task is implementing proper deck creation:
 - Adding a "Create New Deck" button to the deck management interface
 - Implementing the deck creation flow
-- Ensuring proper database operations
 - Adding user feedback
 - Handling deck list updates
 - Automatic switching to new deck